Inference in Auctions with Many Bidders Using Transaction Prices: Application to Hong Kong license plate auctions

 \section{Application to Hong Kong license plate auctions}

 In this section, we apply our proposed inference methods to Hong Kong vehicle license plate auctions.
 We begin with some administrative details about these auctions.
 Since 1973, the Hong Kong government has used standard oral ascending auctions to sell license plates.
 As mentioned in Section \ref{sec:sp}, this auction format is weakly equivalent to a second-price auction.
 There are two types of license plates: personalized and traditional.
 Personalized plates feature a combination of letters and numbers (subject to certain rules) proposed by the individuals.
 In contrast, traditional plates have a random combination of letters and numbers assigned by the government.
 Both types of plates are sold via public auctions, and there is no resale market.
-The government holds public auctions monthly and posts the available license plates a few days before the auction.
+The government holds monthly public auctions and posts the available license plates a few days before each auction.
 Anyone interested in participating must pay a fully refundable deposit.
-The reserve price is set at 1,000 HKD, which is small compared to the average annual salary (above 435,000 HKD in 2024).
-The revenue from all auctions will go to the lotteries fund for charity purposes.
+The reserve price is set at 1,000 HKD, which is small relative to the average annual salary (above 435,000 HKD in 2024).
+The revenue from all auctions will go to the Lotteries Fund for charitable purposes.

 Personalized license plates typically feature more attractive letter/number combinations, resulting in higher transaction prices.
 The government introduced personalized license plates in 2006 and has maintained records of all auction results since then.\footnote{Data are publicly available at https://www.td.gov.hk/en/public\_services/vehicle\_registration\_mark.html} However, aside from the letter/number combinations and transaction prices, the government does not record other auction details, such as the number of bidders.
-Having said this, we interviewed recent auction attendees to get a sense of the typical number of participants in these auctions.
+Having said this, we interviewed recent auction attendees to gauge the typical number of participants in these auctions.
 Our anecdotal evidence suggests that the number of participants in a typical auction is around 100.
-The government also holds a Lunar New Year special auction every February (or March), where some very popular plates are auctioned.
+The government also holds a Lunar New Year special auction every February (or March), during which some very popular plates are sold.
 In these special auctions, the number of participants can be significantly higher, around 300.

 We now examine three cases in detail: (i) luxurious license plates with a single letter, (ii) luxurious license plates with two letters and two numbers, and (iii) ordinary license plates with two letters and four numbers.
 The first two cases contain only personalized plates, while the third contains both personalized and traditional plates.